Wario Land 4: Reception

 In the United States, Wario Land 4 sold 720,000 copies and earned $20 million by August 2006.
 During the period between January 2000 and August 2006, it was the 33rd highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.
 The game ended up selling 2.2 million copies worldwide.

 The game received critical acclaim.
 IGN gave Wario Land 4 a 9 out of 10, or "Outstanding", citing its well thought out level design and replayability.
 GamePro stated "Boasting fantastic graphics and awesome transparency effects for water and fog, Wario Land 4 pushes the GBA to its visual limits".
 GameSpot commented "The gameplay is tight and varied, the graphics are detailed and bright, and the sound is second to none".
-GameSpy called the game: "An incredibly entertaining, diverse, and humorous addition to the Mario/Wario legacy.
+GameSpy called the game "an incredibly entertaining, diverse, and humorous addition to the Mario/Wario legacy.
 It's challenging and creative, but not as outright frustrating as Wario Land 3."
-Game Informer noted "It's nothing new to the Wario Land enthusiast, but it's enjoyable nonetheless".
-Nintendo Power stated "It's polished variety paired with a mishmash of moves, which makes Wario Land 4 fun through and through".
+Game Informer wrote: "It's nothing new to the Wario Land enthusiast, but it's enjoyable nonetheless".
+Nintendo Power stated: "It's polished variety paired with a mishmash of moves, which makes Wario Land 4 fun through and through."

 Wario Land 4 was a runner-up for GameSpot's annual "Best Game Boy Advance Game" and, among console games, "Best Platform Game" awards.
 These went respectively to Advance Wars and Conker's Bad Fur Day.

+Legacy

+Wario Land 4 inspired several indie games.
+Antonball Deluxe (2021), Pizza Tower (2023), and Antonblast (2024) were all directly inspired by Wario Land 4, as confirmed by their respective developers, with Pizza Tower and Antonblast incorporating their own takes on Wario's transformations and the game's level-end escape segments (the latter known as "Pizza Time" in Pizza Tower and "Happy Hour" in Antonblast).
+While Antonball Deluxe incorporated the shoulder-bash ability renamed as the "clutch".